 Through simple but effective health care measures, and with no more confinement than absolutely needed, we have seen remarkable recoveries and positive measurable results in many roaming animals who were sick and dieing when we first discovered them.

-VETERINARIAN SERVICES AND SUPPLIES: Ayuda partners with qualified professional Guatemalan veterinarians for sterilizations, emergency cases, and other special health care needs.
+VETERINARIAN SERVICES AND SUPPLIES: Ayuda partners with qualified professional Guatemalan veterinarians for sterilizations and other health care needs.
 Veterinarian services, medical supplies, hospitalizations, and all other professional services are paid by Ayuda on a pay-as-you-go basis.

 HUMANE EDUCATION: We have found that the best humane education takes place during our open-to-the- public sterilization clinics as well as through our daily work in the neighborhoods.
 Ayuda interns and volunteers often educate curious passerbys (especially children) about the purpose of the hands-on humane things we do with the animals on their streets and sidewalks.

 FOSTERING AND ADOPTIONS: Our volunteers provide in-home foster care for animals requiring extended health care treatments, such as chemotherapy, as well as pre-adoption services for as many as possible until loving permanent homes can be found.

 VOLUNTEERS: We eagerly and gratefully welcome volunteers (especially vets and vet students), as well as in-kind donations of supplies brought to us by visitors, and all other locals and visitors who care to help the plight of an over-population of neglected street animals.

 MUCHAS GRACIAS: The daily lives we experience in impoverished communities overwrought with health issues have lead us to take stands of commitment for animals and humans alike–but especially in the names of civility and compassion for helpless animals.
 The Guatemalan Highlands have a very high population of homeless, starving, and endangered dogs and cats.
 We do what we can to prevent their deaths, and offer them health care and human kindness.
 And we need help.